Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

-Inspired by the potential of RISs in 6G communications, the Holographic MIMO Surface (HMIMOS) concept aims at going beyond massive MIMO \cite{9136592, demir2021channel}.
-Specifically, HMIMOS incorporates densely packed sub-wavelength patch antennas to achieve programmable wireless environments \cite{RISE6G_COMMAG}, which is verified to boost competitiveness in many fields, including NOMA, unmanned aerial vehicles, mmWaves, and multi-antenna systems \cite{9530717}. \cite{9136592} proved the flexibility of HMIMOS configuration and the advantages in improving SE through intelligent environment configuration.
-Authors in \cite{9145091} investigated the mutual coupling matrix in large RIS-assisted single user communication system, and showed that large RIS could achieve super-directivity.
-Benefiting from these merits, HMIMOS can be integrated into many fields, including the extension of coverage, wireless power transfer, and indoor positioning \cite{9136592}.
-However, the full exploitation of HMIMOS is still a challenge due to many non-trivial issues.
+Inspired by the potential of RISs in 6G wireless communications \cite{CE_overview_2022}, the Holographic MIMO Surface (HMIMOS) concept aims at going beyond massive MIMO systems \cite{9136592, demir2021channel, 8437634,9765526 }.
+Specifically, an HMIMOS system incorporates densely packed sub-wavelength patch antennas to achieve programmable wireless environments \cite{RISE6G_COMMAG}, and it is verified to boost competitiveness in many fields, including NOMA, unmanned aerial vehicles, mmWaves, and multi-antenna systems \cite{9530717}.
+The work in \cite{9110848,9443506} provided a comprehensive explanation of HMIMOS communications in wavenumber domain with plane waves.
+The work \cite{9136592} proved theoretically the flexibility of HMIMOS configuration and its advantages in improving SE through intelligent environment configuration.
+The authors in \cite{9145091} investigated the mutual coupling matrix \cite{Nossek, alexandg_ESPARs} in large RIS-assisted single-user communication systems, and showed that large RISs can achieve super-directivity.
+Benefiting from these merits, HMIMOS can be considered for many applications, including the extension of coverage, wireless power transfer, and indoor positioning \cite{9136592}.
+However, the full exploitation of HMIMOS is still challenging due to many non-trivial technical issues.